Sustainability Initiatives at the Dingle Food Festival 2025

 To participate in the Taste Trail and markets, customers purchase Taste Trail tickets.
 To buy tickets, customers will need to show their own bowl, or they can rent one of our stainless steel bowls for €2 for the weekend.

-We are purchasing 4,000 stainless steel bowls and sporks, to help eliminate packaging and plastic waste from the festival.
+4,000 stainless steel bowls and sporks will be available, to help eliminate packaging and plastic waste from the festival.

 Each customer can rent a bowl and spork for €2 (with a €5 refundable deposit) for use throughout the weekend.